ElonVampire/DesignPatterns-3/README.md

 ## Implementation

+The implementation of the facade pattern is quite a basic one.
+Instead of having multiple references from the client code that link to the other various subsystems we can decouple the client code and tie it to a facade object which will inturn route through to the other subsystems instead.
+By doing this we are able to consolidate the interface of various classes and subsystems into a single functional interface.
+This also allows us to perform task orchestration as we can have a public method that defines groups of related functionality.
+For example, if in the system we required the client code to create a user and to do this we needed to make multiple calls across the system to make this work.
+Instead of tying the client to these various parts of the system we can make a single call to the facade pattern which then handles calling these parts of the system without the client knowing.

 ![here is a simple diagram showing a bad implementation.](https://raw.githubusercontent.com/ThomasMicol/DesignPatterns/master/Diagrams/badFacadePattern.JPG "here is a simple diagram showing a bad implementation")

 ![here is a simple diagram showing the basic implementation of a facade pattern.](https://raw.githubusercontent.com/ThomasMicol/DesignPatterns/master/Diagrams/GoodFacadePattern.JPG "here is a simple diagram showing the basic implementation of a facade pattern")